Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 ## Installing the Zabbix Server

-Before you start to install your Zabbix server make sure the server is properly configure as we explained in our topic [Basic OS configuration before we start](#basic-os-configuration-before-we-start).
+Before you start to install your Zabbix server make sure the server is properly configure as we explained in our topic [Basic OS configuration before we start](Requirements.md).
 Something else that is important in this case is that we need to disable SELinux.
-We will see later in chapter [Securing Zabbix](/Zabbix-Book/12-Securing%20Zabbix) how to do this properly.
+We will see later in chapter [Securing Zabbix with SELinux](../security/securing-zabbix-selinux.md) how to do this properly.
 We can check the status of SELinux with the command ```sestatus``` :

 ```